aws-samples/amazon-connect-copy/README.md

     (instance A is the source, and instance B is the target)
 - Optionally, run `connect_copy` with no arguments to show the help message:
   ```
-  Usage: connect_copy [-?de] helper
+  Usage: connect_copy [-?dev] helper
       Copy Amazon Connect instance A to instance B safely, based on the
       connect_save and connect_diff results, under the helper directory
       creating new components in helper.new, updating old components in helper.old,
       and updating references defined in helper.sed.

       helper  Name of the helper directory
       -d      Dry run - Run through the script but not updating the target instance
       -e      Proceed even when the system may not encode Extended ASCII characters properly
+      -v      Show version of this script
       -?
 Help
   ```
 - Optionally, verify the helper by dry-running `connect_copy -d <helper>` .
   - Check if the proposed changes are as what you would expect from the output.